karissa/tilelive-tar/README.md

 # tilelive-tar

-A tar sink for tilelive.
+A tar sink for tilelive that is browser-compatible.

 ```
 npm install tilelive-tar
 ```

+Provide `tar://<dir>.<ext>` to download and pack all the tiles in the tar under the given directory.
+Files will be saved according to the provided extension name.

 ## Usage